Internet Audio: True Peak Compliance …

 mvp-1

 Notice in the snapshot above I set the processor to Match To: Total RMS, with a -18.50 dB RMS average target.
 I’ve also selected the Use Limiting option.
 I’m able to dial in custom Look-Ahead and Release Time parameters as I see fit.
 Is there something missing?
 Indeed there is.
-Any time you push average levels you run the risk of clipping the input source.
+Any time you push average levels you run the risk of clipping the source.
 In Audition the Match Volume/Use Limiting option lacks the capability for the operator to set a specific Peak Amplitude Ceiling.
 I’ve determined that in certain situations Peak Amplitudes reach a -0.1 dB ceiling resulting in possible clipped samples and True Peak levels that exceeded 0dBFS.
 Keep in mind this is not always the case.
-The results depend on the Dynamic Range and available Headroom of any input source.
+The results depend on the Dynamic Range and available Headroom of any source.

 So how do we handle it?